sophist0/demo_web_app/README.txt

 (This allows one to connect locally to demo_site only)

-Under the Storage tab in the Settings for demo_site load the Ubuntu Server 18.04 LTS disk image on the CD drive and start demo_site.
+Under the Storage tab in the Settings for demo_site load the Ubuntu Server 18.04 LTS disk image on the Optical drive and start demo_site.

 Click through the first 7 steps of the server installation using all the default settings.

-Under the Profile setup enter page enter
+Under the Profile setup page enter

 Your name: a_user
 Sever name: demo_site